Current Projects

 Olivella Shell Bead Exchange Networks

 SCARI's flagship research program investigates the structure and evolution of Olivella shell bead exchange networks across prehistoric Southern California.
-Drawing on a comprehensive review of published and grey literature, this project proposes a hub-and-spoke model for bead distribution, identifying key manufacturing centers and trade corridors linking coastal production sites to inland and desert communities.
+Drawing on a comprehensive review of published research, this project proposes a hub-and-spoke model for bead distribution, identifying key manufacturing centers and trade corridors linking coastal production sites to inland and desert communities.

 This research integrates sourcing data (isotopic and morphological), manufacturing stage analysis, and regional distribution patterns to reconstruct the economic and social relationships that sustained long-distance exchange over thousands of years.